DavidMohrhardt/CrabNet/README.md

-CrabNet 1.001
+# CrabNet 1.001
 ============

 Copyright (c) 2014, Oculus VR, Inc. (original RakNet)

 Copyright (c) 2016-2018, TES3MP Team

+## Note

+### Fork Notes

+This fork is merely used to update the Cmake min version to force some proper dependencies on a docker image.

-Note
+### Original Note
 ----

 This fork is not compatible with the original RakNet.

 Your compiler should support C++11.

-You also need CMake 3.5 to generate project files.
+You also need CMake 3.24 to generate project files.

 Package notes
 -------------